On Google Prefer Edufever

 FeatureGrigol Robakidze University (GRUNI)Tbilisi State Medical University (TSMU)

-TypePrivate UniversityGovernment/Public University
+TypePrivate UniversityGovernment / Public University

-CurriculumNMC-compliant 6-year MD program (54+12 months), integrated FMGE-focused coaching modulesWHO, NMC, ECFMG, and FAIMER recognized MD program; aligned with global licensure standards
+CurriculumNMC-compliant 6-year MD program (54+12 months), with integrated FMGE-focused coachingWHO, NMC, ECFMG, FAIMER recognized MD program; aligned with global licensure standards

-Teaching MethodologyFocus on FMGE/NExT: Regular mock tests, Indian faculty support, case-based learningStructured academic calendar, strong clinical rotations, diverse patient exposure
+Teaching MethodologyFocus on FMGE/NExT: regular mock tests, Indian faculty support, case-based learningStructured academic calendar, strong clinical rotations, diverse patient exposure

 Faculty QualityCombination of Indian and Georgian FMGE-focused faculty; good teacher-student ratioExperienced Georgian faculty, some international lecturers; larger student base